Sanabel8/GROWTH-MENDSET/code201/read02.md

 to determine the color in css:

-1.RGB value :HOW MUCH RED, GREEN and BLUE like  rgb (100,100,90)   from (0 to 225)
+1. RGB value :HOW MUCH RED, GREEN and BLUE like  rgb (100,100,90)   from (0 to 225)

-2.HEX code :These are six-digit codes that represent the amount of red, green and blue in a color like  color:#ee3e80;
+2. HEX code :These are six-digit codes that represent the amount of red, green and blue in a color like  color:#ee3e80;

-3.COLOR NAMES :from browser like color: DarkCyan;
+3. COLOR NAMES :from browser like color: DarkCyan;

 background color
 in the body element choose background-color in the same three methode

 every pixle on my screen is amix of red ,green and blue.

 opacity (alpha value):